skalekarr/auto1/README.md

 ## Notes
 filter color/manufacturer - will reset the pagination to the first page <br>
-sort - will not reset the pagination to the first page.
-This can be achieved by sending the starting pageNumber <br>
+sort - will reset the pagination to the first page. <br>
 security vulnerabilities in the dependencies is due to the mock server <br>
 Need internet connection to download the bootstrap styles